Tmliu06/tmliu06.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🎃 About Me

-I'm currently a Ph.D. candidate at [Monash University](https://www.monash.edu/).
-I obtained my bachelor's and master's degrees from [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) (BUPT) in 2017 and 2020, respectively.
+I obtained my Ph.D. from [Monash University](https://www.monash.edu/) in 2025, and my bachelor's and master's degrees from [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) (BUPT) in 2017 and 2020, respectively.
 My research interests focus on mobile security and software engineering.
 You can reach me at tianming.liu AT monash.edu.

 # 📝 Publications